 Stations who post a lot on social media or write their own content can also publish sponsored pieces from brands.

 Sponsored content is a common source of income for many online radio stations.
 Brands will happily pay popular channels to have well-known radio presenters promote their products and services online.

-This could include giving people the chance to buy a ticket to an upcoming musical festival, or the chance to pay to meet a newscaster or talk show host.
+This could include giving people the chance to buy a ticket to an upcoming musical festival or the chance to pay to meet a favorite news anchor or talk show host.